AslakHol/curriculum-2016H/chapter4-html.md

 On the `<th>` and `<td>` elements you would then use the `colspan` or `rowspan` attributes.

 It might be hard to separate the two, so here are some examples.
-First out is `cospan`.
+First out is `colspan`.
 The following code:

 ```
 <table>